Ireland in the Eurovision Song Contest 2015: Background

-The Irish national broadcaster, Raidió Teilifís Éireann (RTÉ), broadcasts the event within Ireland and organises the selection process for the nation's entry.
-RTÉ confirmed their intentions to participate at the 2015 Eurovision Song Contest on 20 May 2014.
+As part of its duties as participating broadcaster, RTÉ organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2015 contest on 20 May 2014.
 From 2008 to 2014, RTÉ had set up the national final Eurosong to choose both the song and performer to compete at Eurovision for Ireland, with both the public and regional jury groups involved in the selection.
-For the 2015 Eurovision Song Contest, RTÉ announced on 13 October 2014 the organisation of Eurosong 2015 to choose the artist and song to represent Ireland at the contest.
+For the 2015 contest, RTÉ announced on 13 October 2014 the organisation of Eurosong 2015 to choose the artist and song.
 The competition format differed from the previous four years with a public entry submission process indicating the abandonment of the mentor system that involved five music professionals each selecting one entry for the competition.

 Before Eurovision

 Eurosong 2015

-Eurosong 2015 was the national final format developed by RTÉ in order to select Ireland's entry for the Eurovision Song Contest 2015.
+Eurosong 2015 was the national final format developed by RTÉ in order to select its entry for the Eurovision Song Contest 2015.
 The competition was held on 27 February 2015 at the Studio 4 of RTÉ in Dublin, hosted by Ryan Tubridy and broadcast on RTÉ One during a special edition of The Late Late Show.
 The show was also broadcast online via RTÉ's official website rte.ie.